Logival2/Clippy/README.md

 The MapHandler class should handle the chunk loading based on the players positions: if already generated, load from disk, otherwise generate it.
-Chunks which have been generated during the session and are deloaded (player is leaving the area) must be written to disk
+Chunks which have been generated during the session and are de-loaded (player is leaving the area) must be written to disk

 #### Regions (biomes)
 For Regions: [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram)

+5 Regions (equivalent to a [minecraft biome type](https://minecraft-fr.gamepedia.com/Biome#Biomes_inutilis.C3.A9s)):
+* Dry/warm -> 0
+* Snowy/Cold -> 1
+* Temperate/Lush -> 2
+* Nether -> 3
+* Aquatic -> 4 (not accessible at first, maybe add a feature later on with a subaquatic respirator allowing to explore it)

-5 Regions (equivalent to a minecraft biome) with a specific civilisation each time (kinda like Horizon zero dawn) with each region having:
+With a specific civilisation each time (kinda like Horizon zero dawn) with each region having:
-* specific language
+* Specific language with unicode chars [1]
-* specific colors
-* specific behaviors?
+* Specific colours (needs to define an interface with the displayers)
-* specific animals and ecosystems
+* Specific animals and ecosystems
+* Specific behaviours?

 How big should a region be?
 Needs playtesting to see how much time is needed per area, and how much time should be spent in each region (fun wise)

-* Desert
-* Snow
-* Plains

-#### Layouts
+#### Terrain
-Each region will then be splitted into **layout types**
+The terrain is then generated to create:
+* Rivers / lakes / oceans
+* Regions blocs subtypes (e.g. forest, plains etc repartition in the 2nd region)
+* Structures:
-* Big rooms
+    * Big structures: Dungeons / Bases / Cities
-* Normal rooms
-* Small rooms
-* Mostly corridors
-* Caves (organic shapes rather than straight corridors)
-* Outside world?
+        * When entering the big structures the background turns black
+        * Different substructures layouts?
+    * Other (small) structures?
+(Villages etc)

 The layout assets will still be defined by the region but will allow for a more varied gameplay